 In January 1999, PBG was incorporated in Delaware as a wholly owned subsidiary of PepsiCo to effect the separation of most of PepsiCo's company-owned bottling businesses.
 On March 31, 1999, PBG became a publicly traded company.
 PepsiCo or its subsidiaries retained an aggregate equity interest in PBG representing approximately 35.4% of PBG's common stock and 100% of PBG's Class B common stock.
-As of the date of this proxy statement/prospectus, PepsiCo or its subsidiaries own 70,066,458 shares of PBG common stock and all of the shares of PBG Class B common stock, representing approximately 32.2% of the outstanding shares of PBG common stock entitled to vote and approximately 39.2% of the combined voting power of the outstanding shares of PBG common stock and PBG Class B common stock.
+As of the record date, PepsiCo or its subsidiaries own 70,066,458 shares of PBG common stock and all of the shares of PBG Class B common stock, representing approximately 31.7% of the outstanding shares of PBG common stock entitled to vote and approximately 38.6% of the combined voting power of the outstanding shares of PBG common stock and PBG Class B common stock.